digitoktavianto/Slide-Presentation/ITU-Cyber-Threat-Hunting-Worskhop-2020/README.md

 The workshop covers some basic and fundamental area in Threat Hunting such as :

-a.
-Threat Hunting People, Process, and Technology
+* Threat Hunting People, Process, and Technology
-b.
-Threat Hunting Framework
+* Threat Hunting Framework
 - Pyramid of Pain
 - Cyber Kill Chain
 - MITRE ATT&CK
-c.
-Detection Engineering
+* *Detection Engineering
-d.
-Threat Hunting Use Case
+* Threat Hunting Use Case
-e.
-Threat Intelligence
+* Threat Intelligence
-f.
-Honeynet for Deception Technology
+* Honeynet for Deception Technology

 Some of the Workshop Lab activities :
 1. Hunting Windows Event Log Using DeepblueCLI